The Secrets of Carb Loading for a Triathlon Race

 During digestion, your body breaks down carbohydrates into sugar.
 The sugar enters your bloodstream, where it's then transferred to individual cells to provide energy.
 Sugar is stored in your liver and muscles as glycogen — your energy source.

-Increase your energy storage
+Increase your Energy Storage

-Your muscles normally store only small amounts of glycogen — enough to support you during recreational exercise activities.
 If you exercise intensely for more than 90 minutes, your muscles may run out of glycogen.
 At that point, fatigue might set in, and your performance may suffer.

 But with carbohydrate loading, you may be able to store more energy in your muscles.
 This may give you the stamina to make it through longer endurance events.
 But you'll still need to consume some energy sources during your event.